jimmy-fb/trinovsfirebolt/README.md

         "schema": "your_schema",
         "warehouse": "your_warehouse"
     },
-    "firebolt": {
-        "account": "your_account",
-        "user": "your_username",
-        "password": "your_password",
-        "database": "your_database"
-    },
-    "bigquery": {
-        "project_id": "your_project_id",
-        "key_file": "path_to_your_service_account_key.json"
-    },
     "redshift": {
-        "host": "your_cluster_name.region.redshift.amazonaws.com",
+        "host": "your_cluster.region.redshift.amazonaws.com",
         "port": 5439,
         "database": "your_database",
-        "user": "your_username",
+        "user": "your_user",
         "password": "your_password"
     },
+    "firebolt": {
+        "account_name": "your firebolt account name",
+        "database": "your_database",
+        "engine_name": "your_engine",
+        "auth": {
+            "id": "your firebolt service account id",
+            "secret": "your firebolt service account secret"
+        }
+    },
+    "bigquery": {
+        "project_id": "your_project_id",
+        "dataset": "your_dataset",
+        "key": "your json key generated from google cloud" }
 }
 ```